Soorarai Pottru: Plot

 Maara visits Naidu to ask for the ex-serviceman loan so he can start his airline but Naidu refuses.
 With no other option, Maara travels on the same flight as Paresh.
 He proposes that they work together to start a low-cost carrier.
 Paresh, however, believes the poor should not travel with the rich and humiliates Maara.
 Prakash Babu, the head of a venture capital firm overhears Maara's conversation with Paresh and asks him to explain his business plan to the firm's board.
 Meanwhile, Maara and Bommi start meeting each other frequently and eventually get married.
-He plans to lease Boeing aircraft from PlaneAm, who have agreed to lease them at low prices.
-After his funds get sanctioned, Maara tries to meet with Directorate General of Civil Aviation (DGCA) officials to acquire the license but they disregard him.
+He plans to lease Boeing aircraft from PlaneAm, who have agreed to lease it to them at low prices.
+After his funds get sanctioned, Maara tries to meet with Directorate General of Civil Aviation (DGCA) officials to acquire the license, but they disregard him.
 Maara then meets the President of India and requests his help in getting the license.

 Irked by his progress, Paresh uses his power to pass a law that requires Boeing to submit its airline blueprints to fly in Indian airspace.
 PlaneAm cancels the lease and demands a penalty fee.
 Maara requests Prakash to loan him money to pay the penalty but he refuses.
 Prakash reveals he was working with Paresh, with whom he conspired to bring Maara down, and that Jaz Airlines has acquired the aircraft instead.
 Infuriated, Maara storms into Paresh's office but is tackled by the guards.
 He becomes short-tempered and often quarrels with Bommi but later apologises.
 He realises that he can fly smaller aircraft and strikes a deal with a Turboprop aircraft manufacturer.
 Paresh, fearing Maara may affect his business, decides to take matters into his own hands.
 Meanwhile, Maara's entire village helps him by donating as much money as they can.
 He plans to commence flight operations from airstrips that have been abandoned since the major airports came under Paresh's control.
 He names his airline Deccan Air, and sells tickets at railway stations and petrol pumps.
 Retired Air Force pilots are hired to fly the aircraft and Bommi wins the bid for in-flight catering.